 When it comes to transfer photos from iPhone to computer, for Windows users, many specialists or tutorials tell you that you can make it by many ways, like Windows AutoPlay, Windows Explorer, Windows Photos, third-party software, etc. In this guide we will offer you 4 methods to transfer photos from iPhone to Windows computer.
 And also make a comparison among them so that you can get the best way to import photos from iPhone to computer.

-You know, you can get many ways to transfer iPhone photos to computer, but most of them only help you transfer Camera Roll Photos to computer, and all photos are placed in disorder, etc. Therefore, here we recommend you an iPhone ontent manager tool – AnyTrans, which does great in managing and transferring iPhone photos with those top features, like:
+You know, you can get many ways to transfer iPhone photos to computer, but most of them only help you transfer Camera Roll Photos to computer, and all photos are placed in disorder, etc. Therefore, here we recommend you an iPhone ontent manager tool – AnyTrans for iOS, which does great in managing and transferring iPhone photos with those top features, like:

-Next, we will show you how to import photos from iPhone to Windows computer with AnyTrans.
+Next, we will show you how to import photos from iPhone to Windows computer with AnyTrans for iOS.
 No matter you want to export all iPhone photos or just some specific photos, you can make it with following methods.

 Method 1: 1-Click to Export All Photos from iPhone to Windows (7/8/10) Computer

-Step 1: Free download AnyTrans on your Windows computer, and then install and run it.
+Step 1: Free download AnyTrans for iOS on your Windows computer, and then install and run it.

-Step 2: Launch AnyTrans, and then connect your iPhone to computer with its USB cable.
-Then click Device tab, and then click Content to PC button on Homepage of AnyTrans.
+Step 2: Launch AnyTrans for iOS, and then connect your iPhone to computer with its USB cable.
+Then click Device tab, and then click Content to PC button on Homepage of AnyTrans for iOS.

 Step 3: Select the categories of photos you want to export to PC, like Camera Roll, Photo Stream (photos synced to iCloud server), Photo Video, Photo Library (photos synced from computer), Live Photo, Screenshot, etc. Pick up the output folder by clicking Select button, and then click Right arrow button to start transferring photos from iPhone to Windows computer.